domenukk/angular2-meteor/README.md

 This package can be used in an Angular2 beta client app to add Meteor client foo using Webpack.
+If you'd want to build the dist folder yourself, `npm install -g typescript`, delete the folder, run `node make`.

 anything below this line is a copy from the Meteor package.